Embrace (English band): Embrace and Love Is a Basic Need: 2013–present

 After three years of writing new material for their sixth studio album, the band began production on the album in August 2013.
 Richard McNamara wrote on the band's Facebook page on 12 August 2013 announcing their return to the studio, seven years after the release of This New Day.
 They signed with the Cooking Vinyl label in 2013, and showcased some of their new tracks at two gigs in November and December.
 "Refugees" was released in January 2014 as the lead single to their self-titled album, which appeared in April.

 Embrace's seventh album, Love Is a Basic Need, was released on 2 March 2018.
 Love Is a Basic Need was recorded in the first half of 2017 at the band's own Magnetic North Studio, produced by Richard McNamara.
 The album's overriding theme is one surrounding love: "Most people remember to eat, breathe and drink, but too many of us forget about love until it's too late.
 The album is about the realisation that without food or water or shelter you die, but the same is also true of love.
 We set out to make an album where every song on it would stand up against the best songs we’ve ever written, and I'm pretty confident we’ve done just that," said Danny McNamara.

 In 2018, Firth and Heaton co-formed the punk rock band Land Sharks.

 The band's eighth album, How to Be a Person Like Other People, was released on 26 August 2022 and became their eighth consecutive studio album to chart within the UK Albums Chart Top 10.
-The album, which reached number 9 on a sales total of 4,423 copies, will be supported by a 10-date UK tour.
+The album, which reached number 9 on a sales total of 4,423 copies, was supported by a 10-date UK tour.